Of all the books of the Bible, none other tops the Hot 100 chart more consistently than Psalms.

 I recently heard this at a conference on the Psalms and it blew me away.
 There is a noticeable and purposeful progression in the 150 Psalms.
-They are not a haphazard accumulation of ancient poetry- like an assorted collection of seashells found here and there in the sand and then strung together for a necklace.
+They are not a haphazard accumulation of ancient poetry, like an assortment of seashells found here and there in the sand and then strung together for a necklace.

-The Psalms, like every book in the Bible, have a central thought.
+Psalms, like every book in the Bible, has a central thought.

-The Psalms firstly reveal Christ in His all-inclusiveness in God’s economy.
-Luke 24:44 prove that the Psalms are about Christ- “all the things written… in the Psalms concerning Me must be fulfilled.”
-For instance, in Psalm 110 alone Christ is revealed in five aspects: the King, the Priest, the Warrior, the Victor, and the Drinker.
+The Psalms firstly reveal Christ in His all-inclusiveness.
+Luke 24:44 proves that the Psalms have much to say about Christ- “all the things written… in the Psalms concerning Me must be fulfilled.”
+Psalm 110 alone reveals five aspects of Christ: the King, the Priest, the Warrior, the Victor, and the Drinker.

-It’s important to see the revelation concerning Christ because the Christ we see is the Christ we will experience.
-If you never know that Christ is your Redeemer, how can you experience redemption?
-Paul touches on this in Philippians 3:8-10.
+It’s important to see the revelation concerning Christ because the Christ we see is the Christ we experience.
+If you don’t know that Christ is your Redeemer, how can you experience redemption?
+Paul speaks about this in Philippians 3:8-10.
 First it’s the knowledge of Christ and then it’s to know HIM.
-Which is why we should never be satisfied with keen, doctrinal comprehension.
-All our knowledge of Christ eventually needs to be converted into experience.
+This is why we should never stop with keen, doctrinal comprehension.
+All our knowledge of Christ must lead to experience.